cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - KE3.mac: mac_key is Km3 and transcript is the concatenation of KE1 and KE2,
 including KE2.mac.

-The server applicaton info is encrypted using a technique similar to that used for secret credential encryption.
+The server applicaton info, an opaque byte string `server_info`, is encrypted using a technique similar to that used for secret credential encryption.
 Specifically, a one-time-pad is derived from Ke2 and then used as input to XOR with the plaintext.
 In pseudocode, this is done as follows:

 ~~~
-info_pad = HKDF-Expand(Ke2, "encryption pad", len(info2))
+info_pad = HKDF-Expand(Ke2, "encryption pad", len(server_info))
-einfo = xor(info_pad, info2)
+enc_server_info = xor(info_pad, server_info)
 ~~~

 ### Alternate AKE instantiations